Barbara-wierzba-sowinska/iSA-DS-Bootcamp/README.md

 # JDSZR11-DatA_Team
 ## ML Project - How expensive is health?
-Analysis of insurance data and creating a model determining insurance costs.
+Analysis of insurance data and creating a model predicting insurance costs.

 Conspect:
 - Aim - determining the price of health depending on the insured features (age, sex, BMI, qty of children,region and whether the person is smoking or not)